Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality

-In a companion paper \cite{DouglasArxiv20}, we constructed explicit nonnegative integer coordinates for this $\mathrm{SL}_3$-web basis $\mathscr{W}_{3, S}$.
-In particular, we identified $\mathscr{W}_{3, S}$ with the set of solutions in $\mathbb{Z}_{\geq 0}^N$ of finitely many Knutson-Tao inequalities \cite{KnutsonJAmerMathsoc99} and modulo 3 congruence conditions.
-These coordinates depend on a choice of an ideal triangulation $\mathscr{T}$ of the punctured surface~$S$.
+In a companion paper \cite{DouglasArxiv20}, we constructed explicit nonnegative integer coordinates for this $\mathrm{SL}_3$-web basis $\mathcal{W}_{3, S}$.
+In particular, we identified $\mathcal{W}_{3, S}$ with the set of solutions in $\mathbb{Z}_{\geq 0}^N$ of finitely many Knutson--Tao inequalities \cite{KnutsonJAmerMathsoc99} and modulo 3 congruence conditions.
+These coordinates depend on a choice of an ideal triangulation $\mathcal{T}$ of the punctured surface $S$.

-In the present article, we prove that these web coordinates satisfy a surprising naturality property with respect to this choice of ideal triangulation $\mathscr{T}$.
-Specifically, if another ideal triangulation $\mathscr{T}^\prime$ is chosen, then the induced coordinate change map takes the form of a tropicalized $\mathcal{A}$-coordinate cluster transformation \cite{FominJAmerMathSoc02, FockIHES06}.
+In the present article, we prove that these web coordinates satisfy a surprising naturality property with respect to this choice of ideal triangulation $\mathcal{T}$.
+Specifically, if another ideal triangulation $\mathcal{T}^\prime$ is chosen, then the induced coordinate change map takes the form of a tropicalized $\mathcal{A}$-coordinate cluster transformation \cite{FockIHES06, FominJAmerMathSoc02}.